yekrutdloc/Sound-Alerted-Camera-Project/README.md

 ##Directory tree
 .
++-- Documentation
+	|
+	+-- Feather HUZZAH with ESP8266 #All documentation and "non-source code" files
+		|
-+-- Code		#Contains all source- & test codes for the project
+		+-- Feather HUZZAH Serial Drivers #Mac, Windows, Linux or Android serial drivers for Feather HUZZAH +-- Code		#Contains all source- & test codes for the project
 	|
 	+-- Arduino Library		#Libraries for Arduino IDE needed to compile source code